SzEmil/which-framework/README.md

 To run each project, navigate to the appropriate folder and run the commands npm install and then npm run dev.
 This will install the dependencies and start a local server.
 You can then open the web page in your browser and start testing the project.
 Analysis and Conclusions

-After testing all three projects, the results should be collected and conclusions drawn.
-The results should be compared in terms of bundle size, render time, performance, functionality, and ease of use.
-Any other factors that may impact the choice of framework, such as project budget and timeline, should also be considered.